Two transgender doctors script history, join govt service in Telangana | Education

 A Non-Governmental Organisation (NGO) came to the rescue and Rathod worked in a clinic run by the NGO and later secured a job in the OGH.

-Though she dreamt of becoming a doctor while growing up, the immediate concern during 11th and 12th standards was how to overcome the harassment and bullying from other students.
+Though Rathod dreamt of becoming a doctor while growing up, the immediate concern during 11th and 12th standards was how to overcome the harassment and bullying from other students.

 ''It was actually a bad teenage.
 More than thinking about becoming a doctor, the bigger issue was how to survive in life and how to overcome all these,'' Rathod said.